-Both the Complainant and Respondent will receive a written notice of outcome that documents the Adjudication Panel's ruling and discipline, as well as the decision of the Review Officer if appealed.
+Both the Complainant and Respondent will receive a written notice of outcome that documents the Adjudication Panel's ruling and discipline, and the decision of the Review Officer if appealed.
 The determination of the Adjudication Panel is final unless appealed by one of the parties.

-The Title IX Office will also notify relevant administrative and academic units, including but not limited to the Financial Aid Office, the Registrar, Academic Administration, Human Resources, the CampusSafety and Security office, and Student Engagement, as appropriate and necessary, to ensure that disciplinary action(s) and remedies are put into effect immediately.
+The Title IX Office will also notify relevant administrative and academic units, including but not limited to the Office of Financial Aid, the Registrar, Office of Academic Administration, Human Resources, the Office of Campus Safety and Security, and Campus Ministries and Student Engagement, as appropriate and necessary, to ensure that disciplinary action(s) and remedies are put into effect immediately.